rtshkmr/tp/docs/UserGuide.md

 * Command: `client suggest by/frequency`

-    Obtains a list of clients based on the last time their details were edited in **_TBM_**.
-Clients who have not been contacted for a longer period will be the first in the list.
+    Obtains a list of clients based on the last time their details were modified in **_TBM_**.
+Clients will be considered modified on adding a client, editing a client, adding a client note, deleting a client note or editing a client note.
+Clients who have not been modified for a longer period will be the first in the list.

 * `client suggest by/contract`